delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Yeah sure this may have worked 30 - 40 years ago but employers can see the lies from miles away.
 Use an actual weakness but don't say something like:

->Sometimes I get really vivid thoughts of murdering someone
+>Sometimes I get really vivid thoughts of murdering people that interview me :)

 Use something that was a problem and talk about how you've overcome this.
 If you're still overcoming it say so.
 My example would be: